ArvinderBhullar/bnsDrivingSchool/README.md

 # bnsDrivingSchool
-A multilingual, responsive website for a local driving school, built with Next.js (Pages Router) and optimized for SEO, performance, and accessibility.
-Supports English and Punjabi audiences.
-Hosted on AWS.
+A responsive website for a local driving school, built with Next.js (Pages Router) and optimized for SEO, performance, and mobile responsiveness.
+Supports dark mode.
+Hosted on AWS at bnsDrivingSchool.com